 Assumptions:

-Consultant will be able to create final permit ready design for $40,000.
+Consultant will be able to create preliminary design (including data collection and analysis, cultural resources, and permitting support) for $40,000.
 AASF will complete all billing and administrative costs for the remaining $10,000.

 Project will qualify for a fish habitat enhancement project using a streamlined JARPA application and be exempt from most other state and local permits including SEPA.